 The Doctor’s Failure Caused Harm

-You must prove that it was the doctor’s negligence or incompetence, not a pre-existing condition or injury, that caused you harm.
+You must prove that the doctor’s negligence or incompetence, not a pre-existing condition or injury, caused you harm.
 Proving this also requires testimony from medical experts.

 Damages You Can Pursue in Medical Malpractice Cases